beToiba/MyVAmp/README.md

 # MyVAmp
 First of all a Behringer V-Amp settings library.

-Lateron:
+Later on:
 - extensions for other virtual amp systems
-- sysex im-/export functionalities
+- sysex im-/export functionality
 - Behringer V-Amp MIDI im-/export